-All Ignis buyers get a 1.2-litre Dualjet petrol engine, the one we're familiar with elsewhere in Suzuki's range in both the Swift and the Baleno.
-As with the Baleno, Ignis buyers prepared to stretch towards top-spec trim have the option of ordering this powerplant in more frugal SHVS mild hybrid form.
+All Ignis buyers now get an updated 'K12D'-series 1.2-litre Dualjet petrol engine which features a new dual injection system and can optionally be ordered with CVT auto transmission if you want it.
+This powerplant is one also used elsewhere in Suzuki's range in both the Swift and the Baleno.
+As with the Baleno, Ignis buyers have the option of ordering this powerplant in more frugal SHVS mild hybrid form.
 This compact and lightweight unit incorporates an Integrated Starter Generator (known as ISG) which acts as both a generator and starter motor.
 The ISG is belt driven and assists the engine during vehicle take off and acceleration and also generates electricity through regenerative braking.
 The SHVS system only uses its conventional engine starter motor when first started from cold.
 Under all other conditions, it uses the ISG unit to allow smooth and quiet engine restarts.
 The energy assistance provided during acceleration enables the SHVS to be known as a mild hybrid system which is ideally suited to a compact car and adds just 6.2kg to the overall weight.

 SHVS buyers also get the option of Suzuki's ALLGRIP 'AUTO' four-wheel drive system.
 First introduced in Swift, this is a well proven and simple fully automatic and permanent four-wheel drive layout which transfers additional torque to the rear wheels when required via a viscous coupling.
 Enhancements to the Ignis ALLGRIP system include Hill Descent Control and Grip Control.
 Grip Control activates on slippery surfaces at speeds of less than 18mph.
 Once switched on by the driver, it focuses torque on the driven wheels that have grip and will quickly apply braking to the wheel that is spinning.

-The Ignis has a distinctive front face that integrates the striking gaze of the LED headlamps and the strong lines of the front grille.
+Changes to this updated model are subtle and primarily centre around a smarter 5-spoke front grille, along with front and rear bumpers featuring trapezoid-shaped silver under garnishes.
+Otherwise, the distinct looks remain as before, including blacked out A and B pillars, fender garnishes and a clamshell bonnet that flows into striking LED headlamps.
 Suzuki hopes the robust shoulders will suggest strength whilst also adding character, while other nice touches include the unusually-angled rear side window which sits just in front of three slashes supposed to reference Suzuki's classic SC100 'Whizzkid' model.

-The Ignis is available in SZ3, SZ-T and SZ5 grades.
-As for prices, well they start at around £10,000 for the SZ3, rise to around £11,500 for the SZ-T and run further up to around £13,000 for an SZ5 with two wheel drive.
-With this top trim level, there's also the option of 'ALLGRIP' 4WD.
+The Ignis is available in SZ3, SZ-T and SZ5 grades and the range is based around the 1.2-litre Dualjet Hybrid mild hybrid petrol powerplant.
+As for prices, well they start at just over £13,000 for the SZ3, rise to just under £15,000 for the SZ-T and run further up to just under £16,000 for an SZ5 with two wheel drive.
+With this top trim level, there's also the option of 'ALLGRIP' 4WD for £1,000 more.

 Buyers get a choice of 11 colours with full personalisation options available for both exterior and interior trim.
 As for equipment, well six airbags, air conditioning, a DAB Radio and Bluetooth all come fitted as standard on all Ignis models.
 The SZ-T variant adds sliding rear seats, satellite navigation, a rear view camera, wheel arch extensions, side mouldings and roof rails and 16-inch alloy wheels.
 If you can stretch to the top SZ5, you'll get auto air conditioning, LED headlights with LED daytime running lights, Dual Camera Brake Support and Cruise Control.